-In fact, because of Proto-Sound® state-of-the-art design, the microprocessor remembers its last command.
+In fact, because of ProtoSounds® state-of-the-art design, the microprocessor remembers its last command.
 Therefore, unless you turn the bell off before you quit running your train, the next time you run the engine, the bell will come on.
 No matter whether you come back an hour later or a year later, the bell will begin chiming once the engine enters one of the three directional states.

 To turn the bell on using the transformer's whistle button, turn on power to the track and cycle the engine into NEUTRAL.
-Turn the throttle to 8 volts or less (any higher voltage will arm the Proto-Coupler®) and press the whistle button.
+Turn the throttle to 8 volts or less (any higher voltage will arm the ProtoCouplerTM) and press the whistle button.
 The bell should begin chiming.
 To turn the bell off, press the whistle button again.
 If you want to keep the bell on while running the engine, simply interrupt the power with the transformer throttle or the transformer directional switch and enter forward or reverse.

-PROTO-COUPLER® OPERATION
+PROTO-COUPLERTM OPERATION

-Your MTH P-2 Box Cab Proto-Sound®-equipped locomotive has two coil-wound Proto-Couplers® for remote uncoupling action.
-The couplers are mounted on the power trucks.
-Because the Proto-Coupler® is controlled through Proto-Sound®'s microprocessor, it doesn't require an uncoupling track section or modification to your layout to function.
+Your Greenbrier ProtoSound-equipped locomotive tender is equipped with a coil-wound ProtoCouplerTM for remote uncoupling action.
+Because the ProtoCoupler is controlled through ProtoSound's microprocessor, it doesn't require an uncoupling track section or modification to your layout to function.
 The three simple steps below are required to operate the coupler.

 - 1. Put your engine in NEUTRAL and turn the throttle all the way up. - 2.
 Press the transformer whistle button to "Arm" the coupler.
-(You will hear a "Clank")

-3. After arming the coupler, press the whistle button again to open the coupler.
+(You will hear a "Clank"). - 3.
+After arming the coupler, press the whistle button again to open the coupler.

 When the knuckle fires open you will hear the buzzing of the coil energizing and the sound of the air lines coming apart.
 It can best be described as a CHA-CHUSHHH sound.
 The coupler doesn't have to be fired in NEUTRAL.
 Once the coupler is armed it can be fired in Forward, Neutral or Reverse.
 However, you may find that the coupler doesn't open when firing the coupler at high speeds.
 Reduce the voltage setting on your transformer if this occurs and run your engine at a slower speed before firing the coupler.
-If the coupler continues to open erratically, try lubricating the knuckle with light oil as indicated in Fig. 3.
+If the coupler continues to open erratically, try lubricating the knuckle with light oil as indicated in Fig. 5.